 When was the last time you performed a major upgrade to your ministry’s website?
 When was the last time you completely rebuilt your website?
 How about the last time that you checked that the information all the way at the bottom of your “Our Story” page was still accurate, or the last time you asked yourself, “How do visitors perceive our website?”

 Website changes and upgrades can seem daunting to a lot of us.
-It takes a lot of work and it is extremely important to make necessary changes correctly.
+It takes a lot of work, and it is extremely important to make the necessary changes correctly.

 Think of your website as your ministry’s online front door.
 It’s the spot where first impressions are made.
 It’s where you welcome your guests.
 It’s one of the things that first-time visitors will judge you on.
 This means that among the top priorities, your website needs to be welcoming, authentic, and user-friendly.

 Take a look at the actionable points below to consider as you reevaluate your website and work on prioritizing those characteristics mentioned above.